 To be prepared for this course, we recommend that you have:

-The ability to pay for additional costs of items and equipment to take to your workshops (suggested minimum of $100)
+The ability to pay for extra items and equipment to take to your workshops (cost of approx. $100)

 Language, Literacy and Numeracy (LLN) at a Year 10 high school level

 TAFE NSW may ask you to complete a Language, Literacy and Numeracy (LLN) skills test.